-Laminate flooring has become the default choice for many people, yet it’s surprisingly easy to spoil its aesthetic with a lousy finish.
-In particular, poor edging is often to blame — I.e. where the floor meets a skirting board or doorframe.
+Many people have chosen laminate flooring as their default choice, yet it’s surprisingly easy to spoil its aesthetic with a lousy finish.
+Poor edging, where the floor meets a skirting board or doorframe, is often to blame.

 Although it’s not always practical, removing skirting boards and laying laminate flooring underneath is one option.
 A popular alternative is beading.